strayptr/wow/README.md

 it's not completely painless to build it from source.
 (See 'build' section below.)

-I've often noticed that some software projects are sometimes extremely tricky to build from source, depending on your platform, so I'm trying to make "it's a pleasure to build it from source!" a first-class feature from the very beginning of this project.
+I've often noticed that some software projects can be extremely tricky to build from source, depending on your platform, so I'm trying to make "it's a pleasure to build this from source!" a first-class feature from the very beginning of this project.
 Maybe it'll encourage people to tinker with the code or submit a pull request.